google-deepmind/graph_nets/docs/graph_nets.md

     invalid signature specification for `tf.function`.
 If your graph has `None`s use `utils_tf.set_zero_edge_features`,
     `utils_tf.set_zero_node_features` or `utils_tf.set_zero_global_features`.
+    This method also returns the signature for `GraphTuple`s with nests of tensors in the feature fields (`nodes`, `edges`, `globals`), including empty nests (e.g. empty list, dict, or tuple).
+Nested node, edge and global feature tensors, should usually have the same leading dimension as all other node, edge and global feature tensors respectively.
 * `dynamic_num_graphs`: Boolean indicating if the number of graphs in each `GraphsTuple` will be variable across examples.
 * `dynamic_num_nodes`: Boolean indicating if number of nodes per graph will be